rent2nite/Main-Gallery/README.md

 # Project Name
 # Main-Gallery

-Module that displays photos of current item

 > Project description

+This is the main repository for the Main-Gallery Module that displays photos of current rental unit.

 ## Related Projects